Get set for winter

 Warm Home Discount Scheme

 Did you know you might be eligible for £140 off your electricity bill this winter through the Warm Home Discount Scheme?
-This year’s scheme started on 12th October and is open to people who get the Guarantee Credit element of Pension Credit or those who fulfil their energy supplier’s low-income criteria.
+This year’s scheme started on 18 October and is open to people who get the Guarantee Credit element of Pension Credit or those who fulfil their energy supplier’s low-income criteria.
 How you apply for the Warm Home Discount Scheme depends on how you qualify for the discount.
-To find out more, please visit the government Warm Home Discount Scheme.
+To find out more, please visit the government's website dedicated to Warm Home Discount Scheme.

 Cold Weather Payment